 Some of the leftover equipment, manholes, and other junk that didn't get used.
 The process was changed several times.
 Plus, the owner had bought up lots of old used equipment "cheap" and I spent some time sorting through the main "storage areas" (much larger than this) looking for stuff to use.

 Historical updates...first, on 7 June 2001 during Tropical Storm Allison, lightning struck one of the large floating-roof storage tanks--265' diameter/300,000 barrels, after the roof had previously collapsed.
 This was the world's largest such tank fire, it was extinguished 13 hours later with a massive foam attack.
-Here's an article about that from National Geographic.
+Here's an article about that from L'Observateur (although their photos have disappeared).
 A bit later, 29 January 2003, a major fire in the fractionator area shut down the west plant.
 This disaster plus the petroleum strikes in Venezuela (primary crude source for the unit) resulted in an Orion bankruptcy filing in May.
 In June 2003 the refinery was purchased by Valero Energy Corporation (East Bay Business Times article).
 And of course the unit suffered damage from Katrina in August 2005.
-Here is a Valero St. Charles Refinery information page with a link to a current flow diagram of the unit, now known as the St. Charles Refinery.
+Here is the Valero St. Charles Refinery information page.
+It is now known as the St. Charles Refinery.